cwrichardson/flurdymail/README.md

 ![architecture-overview](images/Mirovoy-AWS-Architecture-Light-190609a.png)

 The repository consists of a set of nested templates.
-The master template nests four sub-templates: one for general infrastructure, one for phpMyAdmin, one for web-specific infrastructure, and one for email-specific infrastructure.
+The master template nests two sub-templates: one for general infrastructure, one for mail services.
 Each of these, in turn, nest a series of templates which are run in order.
 Nested templates can be run individually in order, entering the appropriate input parameters for each stack.
-To just get things running as quickly as possible, go ahead and run the master template.
-However, in actual practice, I tend to run the first-level stacks (infrastructure, phpMyAdmin, web, and email) separately.
+Additionally, when run as individual templates, there are more configuration options (CloudFormation has a limit of 60 parameters); however, to just get things running as quickly as possible, go ahead and [run the master template](#tldr--launch-the-stack).

+In actual practice, I tend to run the first-level stacks (infrastructure, and flurdy-mail-master) separately.
 Even (especially) when making minor changes, I do this because the databases take a long time to set up (it's only a few minutes, but if you have to take them down and set them back up every time you make a change and get a typo in YAML, it becomes annoying).

 The infrastructure template sets up the [Amazon Virtual Private Cloud], with three subnets — one public subnet (a DMZ in classic